 Lays on the hill “Bukik Jirek” that was designed as a fortress by Duch during Paderi War.
 Like all visiting places have they own story but for me wasn’t so interesting this place – just a nice place to walk surrounded by some cages of birds and through it possible to go to the Zoo by “Limpapeh” bridge.

 Kinantan Zoo – “Kebun Kinantan”

 Was established in 1929 and is the first zoo in Indonesia with various rare endangered animals.
 Truly to say the zoo looks quite poor (even if there is really some exotic kind of animals).
-I was felt sad looking at the animals; some of them were eating the plastic bags, some people where riding the elephant.
+I was felt sad looking at the animals; some of them were eating plastic bags, some people were riding the elephant.
 And I could feel like the animal there as well – when local people started to ask making pictures with me.
-In this zoo there are customary house of Minangkabau named “Rumah Gadang”.
+In this zoo, there is a customary house of Minangkabau named “Rumah Gadang”.
 The museum display many kinds of ancient collections and all building looks impressive.
-Unfortunately at that time when we visited the zoo it was closed.
+Unfortunately at that time when we visited the zoo, it was closed.
 And also you can visit the zoological museum.

 There are few toilets but they don’t work.
 Some souvenir and snacks shops.

-There are entrance fee (for fort and zoo the same ticket) – but I don’t remember the price.
+There is an entrance fee (for fort and zoo the same ticket) – but I don’t remember the price.

 Tri Daya Eka Dharma Museum – located in front of “Panorama park”.
 You can see the historical things when Indonesia opposes the Japanese and Dutch colonial.

 Museum rumah kelahiran Bung Hatta – located in Soekarno Hatta street.
 It’s a place where Muhammad Hatta (Bung Hatta) was born.
 He was the first Vice President of Indonesia and a proclaimer of Indonesia’s independence along with Soekarno.